ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

                     alignment of the cell `(i,j)` to `a` regardless of the columns alignment selected. `a` must be a symbol like specified in the section [Alignment](@ref).
+* `column_alignment_regex`: A dictionary `Dict{Int, Regex}` with a set of regexes that is used to align the values in the columns (keys).
+The characters at the first regex match of each line in every cell of the column will be aligned.
+The regex matching is applied after the cell conversion to string, which includes the formatters.
+If no match is found for a specific line, then the beginning of the line is used.
+                            Example: `Dict(2 => r"\\.")` aligns the decimal point of the cells in the second column.
+                            (**Default** = `Dict{Int, Regex}()`)
 * `columns_width`: A set of integers specifying the width of each column.
 If the width is equal or lower than 0, then it will be automatically computed to fit the large cell in the column.
 If it is